Jump to section

 - Eight times more likely to yield better business outcomes

-Neurodiverse individuals can significantly boost productivity, with some studies indicating an increase ranging from 30% up to 140%.
-For instance, JPMorgan Chase & Co. estimates that tech employees hired through their neurodiversity program are 90% to 140% more productive, and consistently deliver error-free work.
+Neurodivergent employees bring valuable skills and perspectives that can drive productivity and innovation, with some studies indicating an increase ranging from 30% up to 140%.
+For instance, JPMorgan Chase & Co. estimates that tech employees hired through their neurodiversity program are 90% to 140% more productive and consistently deliver error-free work.

-Companies prioritizing diversity, particularly two-dimensional diversity, witness increased innovation, contributing to 45% of total revenue—compared to just 26% for those with below-average diversity.
-These organizations are also 45% more likely to report growth and 70% more likely to capture new markets.
+Organizations that prioritize both inherent diversity—such as race, gender, and neurodiversity—and diversity of experience, including cultural background and problem-solving approaches, tend to be more innovative.
+These companies generate 45% of their total revenue from innovation, compared to just 26% for those with below-average diversity.
+They are also 45% more likely to report growth and 70% more likely to capture new markets.

-Scientific American reports that individuals with ADHD often exhibit exceptional creativity and problem-solving skills, surpassing non-ADHD individuals in conceptual expansion and overcoming knowledge constraints.
+Scientific American highlights that individuals with ADHD often demonstrate exceptional creativity and problem-solving abilities, particularly in conceptual expansion and thinking beyond traditional constraints.

 6 ways to support neurodiversity in the workplace

-Creating an inclusive environment for neurodiverse team members involves several key strategies.
+Creating an inclusive environment for neurodivergent team members involves several key strategies.
 Here are some of the most important.

 Understand and educate for awareness and action